SalmonMode/salmonmode.github.io/_posts/2020-05-10-is-selenium-flaky.md

 So if these things are true, why haven't the teams behind these tools made any proposals to the W3C?

 Maybe they already have, but were rejected.
-I checked, but couldn't find any (that doesn't mean no one has made those proposals though).
-But if they had, why would they have been rejected?
+I checked, but couldn't find any (that doesn't mean no one has made those proposals, though).
+But if they had, they must have been rejected, so why would that be the case?

 ## "But this tool says they were able to do it because they don't use WebDriver"

-If that's true, then it's either running inside the JavaScript runtime of the browser and/or its using the DevTools Protocol.
+If it isn't using the WebDriver Protocol, then it's either running inside the JavaScript runtime of the browser and/or its using the DevTools Protocol.
 But that wouldn't explain how they were able to do it, because the WebDriver Protocol _transcends_ JavaScript.

 The WebDriver protocol's potential is really only limited to the scope of the browser as a whole.